-We first establish the decay of $\ve{W}$ and $\ve{Y}$ by an inductive argument, using the Carleman inequality \eqref{eq:pdecarleman2} in tandem with \eqref{eq:odecarleman2g} and \eqref{eq:odecarleman2ng} to obtain successive upper bounds of the form $CL^mr^{-2m}m!$ on the weighted $L^2$-norms of $\ve{W}$ and $\ve{Y}$ on $S^k\times B_{r}(z_0)$ for small $r$ and $z_0\in \Cc_{r_0}$.
+We establish the decay of $\ve{W}$ and $\ve{Y}$ inductively, using the Carleman inequality \eqref{eq:pdecarleman2} in tandem with \eqref{eq:odecarleman2g} and \eqref{eq:odecarleman2ng} to obtain upper bounds of the form $CL^mr^{-2m}m!$ of successively higher order on the weighted $L^2$-norms of $\ve{W}$ and $\ve{Y}$ on $\Ss^k\times B_{r}(z_0)$ for small $r$ and $z_0\in \Cc_{r_0}$.
 These estimates involve a weight approximately of the form $\tau^{-m}\exp(-|z-z_0|^2/(4\tau))$ localized about $z_0$.
 Since the components of $\ve{W}$ are merely rescaled components of $\delt\Rmt$, the estimates on $\ve{W}$ directly yield corresponding estimates for $\ve{X}$, which can be summed and rescaled to obtain the asserted rate of exponential decay.
-The primary inequality \eqref{eq:pdecarleman2} is analogous to one established in \cite{WangCylindrical} and is ultimately modeled on the inequality proven in \cite{EscauriazaSereginSverakHalfSpace} for an application to solutions to linear parabolic inequalities on Euclidean half-spaces.
+The main inequality \eqref{eq:pdecarleman2}, analogous to one established by the second author in \cite{WangCylindrical}, is ultimately modeled on the inequality proven in \cite{EscauriazaSereginSverakHalfSpace} for an application to solutions to linear parabolic inequalities on Euclidean half-spaces.